 OSROA is comprised of dedicated professionals committed to providing service, training, and support to our school communities by fostering safe, secure, and healthy learning environments for our youth.

 The OSROA board works hard every year to provide quality training while keeping our conference affordable.
-We want to recognize and thank our corporate sponsors who helped to make our 2019 conference amazing:
+We want to recognize and thank our 2021 corporate sponsors:

 The Oregon School Boards Association (OSBA) and the Special Districts Association of Oregon (SDAO) formed PACE in 2006 and are working together to keep Oregon students safe, reduce risks and conserve member resources.
 PACE is the primary comprehensive Insurance Provider for over 200 educational programs and school districts across Oregon.
 This year, PACE and OSROA have partnered to provide you the best conference experience by starting your day off on the right foot with a hearty breakfast! https://pace.osba.org/